 The story is mainly symbolic, the director Jaume Collet-Serra explained in an interview for The Wall Street Journal.
 It’s about the universal issues and experiences we encounter when we’re faced with challenges in life – what mythologist Joseph Campbell called The Hero’s Journey.
-Lively’s character must go deep within to summon all of her strength and the inner resources she didn’t know she had in order to transcend a dire situation.
+Lively’s character must dig deep to summon all of her strength and the inner resources she didn’t know she had in order to transcend a dire situation.

-One aspect I really appreciated about the movie was the camaraderie and companionship Lively develops with a lone seagull with whom she finds herself stranded.
-Like her, the seagull has also been injured by the shark, and is adrift in the bay, far away from its kind.
-The seagull helps Lively’s character by making her feel less alone just by virtue of its presence.
-Lively, in turn, helps the seagull by fixing its dislocated wing and sending it to shore on a broken surfboard towards the end of the film.
+One aspect I really appreciated about the movie was the sense of companionship Lively develops with a lone seagull with whom she finds herself stranded.
+Like her, the seagull has also been injured by the shark, and is adrift in the bay, far away from their kind.
+The seagull helps Lively’s character by making her feel less alone just by virtue of their presence.
+Lively, in turn, helps the seagull by fixing their dislocated wing and sending them to shore on a broken surfboard towards the end of the film.

 Side note: the shark in The Shallows is not real, it’s computer-generated.
-The seagull, however, is real believe it or not.
+The seagull, however, is real.

 The main glaring flaw with regards to the film is… can you guess?
 In my opinion – and most environmental conservationists will agree with me – it’s that the film perpetuates both our fear and “otherizing” of wild animals, and the sentiment that wildlife and nature ought to be conquered and extinguished.

-In particular, the idea that sharks are a threat to humanity is dangerous and absurd.
+This misconception that sharks are a threat to humanity is both dangerous and ironic.

-This perception is dangerous because the ocean, like all ecosystems on earth, relies on complex interactions between different species, including sharks to maintain its equilibrium.
-And as it is, this equilibrium is already majorly disrupted by pollution, rising CO2 levels, ocean acidification, plastic, and overfishing.
+The ocean, like all ecosystems on earth, relies on complex interactions between different species, including sharks, to maintain its equilibrium.
+As it is, this equilibrium is already majorly disrupted by pollution, rising CO2 levels, ocean acidification, plastic, and overfishing.